Pendulum–The "Hello World of multi-body dynamics"

 output names: x(t) phi(t) v(t) w(t)

-LQR Control design
+LQR and LQG Control design

 With a linear statespace object in hand, we can proceed to design an LQR or LQG controller.
 We will design both an LQR and an LQG controller in order to demonstrate two possible workflows.